jpverta/jpverta.github.io/contact.md

 [Department page](https://www.nord.no/en/about/employees/jukka-pekka-verta)

-I lead the Functional and EVolutionary Genomics lab at Nord University.
-Find out about our team [here](https://feg-lab.github.io).
+I lead the Functional and Evolutionary Genomics lab at Nord University.
+[Find out about our research and team here.](https://feg-lab.github.io)